BradyBolton/coast-fire-calculator/README.md

 ## Motivation

-My main motivation is to show the power of investing in your 20s.
+My main motivation is to show the power of investing in your 20/30s.
 Coast FIRE is especially useful for young high-income earners.
-An ideal scenario would be:
+The most ideal scenario would be:

 * All gas / no brakes approach toward savings in 20s
     * Max out all tax-advantaged savings (no exceptions) and top off a little extra in a taxable brokerage
-* Early 30s one can completely halt contributions
+* Early/mid 30s one can completely halt contributions
 * Let time and compound interest take care of the rest
 * Life-max to the fullest by dumping every conceivable dollar into housing, travel, projects etc.
 * Retire "early" at age 50 after ~20-25 years of high-octane living